joshuaKsmith/bug-wrangler-ranch/README.md

    }
    ```
    Explain this code with your best vocabulary.
-   > Your answer here
+   > This is a for loop, defining the variable `forestNumber` and assigning the number `0` as it's value, functioning as an increment counter.
+The loop iterates as long as the value of the variable `forestNumber` is less than the value of the `forests` key of the `areas` object.
+The variable `forest number` is incremented by 1 each time the loop iterates.
+Each time this loop iterates, the string "forest" is added as an element to the end of the `journey` array.

 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.
-   > Your answer here
+   > The object `database` is an object containing 2 elements.

+   > The first element in the object `database` is a key:value pair with the key `cattleTypes` and the value of an array containing 4 object elements.
+These object elements each contain 2 key:value pair elements: `id`, a number, and `breed`, a string.

+   > The second element in the object `database` is a key:value pair with the key `drovers` and the value of an array containing 50 object elements.
+These object elements each contain 4 key:value pair elements: `id`, a number, and `first_Name`, `last_Name`, and `gender`, each strings.

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
-   > Your answer here
+   > `(herdSize)` defines a parameter for the `hireDrovers()` function.
+The value of `herdSize` is defined by the value of the parameter passed into the function `hireDrovers()` upon invocation.

 ## Final Step